General questions

 If you need to cancel or re-schedule your appointment, please contact us via email or telephone; we will require a minimum of 24 hours’ notice.

-If you miss your appointment, please contact us to rearrange a more convenient time for your appointment, however, please be aware that unattended appointments will incur a full charge.
+If you miss your appointment, please contact us to arrange another appointment.
+Please be aware that unattended appointments will incur a full charge and so you will need to pay again for the new appointment.

 If you are an NHS patient, your GP will be informed, and they will need to make another referral for you if you still require one.

-A doctor will normally suggest a face-to-face appointment prior to accepting your case for review.
+A doctor will normally suggest a face-to-face appointment prior to accepting your case.
 If not, this may become apparent after more information has been divulged during a consultation.
 In both cases your doctor should provide guidance on where, why and how urgently you need to be seen.

 Unfortunately, it is our policy that all under 16-year-olds must attend with their parent or legal guardian/carer.
 If you attend alone or with another person not legally responsible for your wellbeing, the consultation will not go ahead.